 The function of a Study Group (SG) is to complete a defined task with specific output and in a specific time frame.
 Once this task is complete, the function of the SG is complete and its charter expires.

 The normal function of a SG is to draft a complete PAR and CSD (see 5.3 of [rules3] and 12.5 of [rules4]) and to gain approval for them from the 802.15 WG.
-The decision of whether to utilize the 802.15 WG or to establish a new WG, TG, or SC to carry out work items recommended by a SG is made by the 802 EC with advice from the 802.15 WG.
+The decision of whether to utilize the 802.15 WG or to establish a new WG, TG, or SC to carry out work items recommended by a SG is made by the IEEE 802 LMSC with advice from the 802.15 WG.

 Formation

 An SG is formed when sufficient interest has been identified for a particular area of study within the scope of 802.15 WG.
 The first step in the process is a call for interest.
 Any WG member or observer can make this at the 802.15 WG opening plenary meeting.
-An 802.15 SG can then be initiated by 75% approval of the 802.15 WG and is subject to approval by the 802 EC.
+An 802.15 SG can then be initiated by 75% approval of the 802.15 WG and is subject to approval by the IEEE 802 LMSC.

 The best time to ask permission to form an SG is at the mid week or closing plenary via a motion.
 The mover should be armed with why this needed and not already addressed elsewhere and whether it is an amendment or new standard.
-Also indicate the level of interest in terms of likely participation and the name of a chair.
-If approved, the WG chair will take it the EC for action at the closing plenary of that session.
+Also indicate the level of interest in terms of likely participation and the name of an SG Chair.
+If approved, the WG Chair will take it the EC for action at the closing plenary of that session.

-During this approval process the 802 EC decides whether a SG is within the scope of 802.15 WG, should be moved to another WG or should be set up as an 802 Executive Committee Study Group.
+During this approval process the IEEE 802 LMSC decides whether a SG is within the scope of 802.15 WG, should be moved to another WG or should be set up as an IEEE 802 LMSC PAR Study Group.

 Continuation